-Your in-network maximum out-of-pocket amount is \$6,700.
+• Your in-network maximum out-of-pocket amount is \$6,700.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from in-network providers.
 The amounts you pay for co-pays, and co-insurance for covered services from in-network providers count toward this in-network maximum out-of-pocket amount.
-In addition, amounts you pay for plan premiums and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+The amounts you pay for plan premiums and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
-These services are marked in bold in the Medical Benefits Chart.)
+In addition, amounts you pay for some services are noted in bold in the Medical Benefits Chart.
 If you have paid \$6,700 for covered Part A and Part B services from in-network providers, you will not have any out-of-pocket costs for the rest of the year when you see our in-network providers.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Your combined maximum out-of-pocket amount is \$10,000.
+• Your combined maximum out-of-pocket amount is \$10,000.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
 The amounts you pay for co-pays, and co-insurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are marked in bold in the Medical Benefits Chart.
+These services are noted in bold in the Medical Benefits Chart.)
 If you have paid \$10,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).